parasek/concretecms-theme/README.md

    rm concrete-cms-9.0.2.zip
    ```

-3. Visit https://localhost:8100 in browser and install concrete5.
+3. Visit https://localhost:8100 in browser and install Concrete5.
 MySQL credentials are the same as mentioned earlier for phpMyAdmin.

-4. When moving site to server, you just want to upload whole
+4. When moving site to live server, you just want to upload whole
 public folder + export/import database.

-5. This way you can set up server for older version of concrete5
+5. This way you can set up server for older version of Concrete5
-or applications that don't require composer.
+or applications that don't require Composer.

 ## <a name="first-installation"></a>First installation

-1. Start Docker containers
+1. Start Docker containers.

    ```
    cd ~/dev/project_name
    docker-compose up -d
    ```

-2. Enter web container
+2. Enter web container.

    ```
-   // From inside ~/dev/project_name (same level as docker-compose.yml)
-   docker-compose exec web bash
+   // From ~/dev/project_name folder (at the same level as docker-compose.yml) docker-compose exec web bash

    // From any folder